Board-Folk/CPC464-2MINI/Expansions/README.md

 * MINIPS/2

-Atmega328 / MT8816 Based PS/2 Adapter
+Atmega328 / MT8816 Based PS/2 Keyboard Adapter

 * MINIDDI

 3.5" Disk and Gotek Interface using the 765 disk controller and Epson SED.
+Standard PC floppy pinout.
 Adapter for 3" drives.

 * MINIDOCK

-Expansion to allow the installation of 6128 compatible expansion cards on the top of the system with additional power injection.
+Expansion to allow the installation of 6128 compatible expansion cards on the top of the system with additional 5V power injection.

 * MINIRS232C